Russian troops not withdrawing but regrouping in Ukraine, NATO says | Law-Order

 Russian troops not withdrawing but regrouping in Ukraine, NATO says

 Russian forces in Ukraine are not withdrawing but regrouping, NATO Secretary-General Jens Stoltenberg said on Thursday, commenting on Moscow's announcements about a scaling down of military operations around Kyiv.
-"According to our intelligence, Russian units are not withdrawing but repositioning.
-Russia is trying to regroup, resupply and reinforce its offensive in the Donbas region," Stoltenberg told reporters in Brussels.
-"At the same time, Russia maintains pressure on Kyiv and other cities.
+Stoltenberg also said the alliance has yet to be convinced that Russia was negotiating in good faith in peace talks in Istanbul because Moscow's military objective since launching its invasion of Ukraine has not changed.

 Russian forces in Ukraine are not withdrawing but regrouping, NATO Secretary-General Jens Stoltenberg said on Thursday, commenting on Moscow's announcements about a scaling down of military operations around Kyiv.